 Skip to Content

-Best Way to Harvest Carrots: Tips for Perfect Timing and Technique (2025)
+Best Way to Harvest Carrots: Expert Tips for Perfect Timing (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-best way to harvest carrotsThe best way to harvest carrots starts with checking their maturity—most varieties are ready 70-80 days after planting.
+best way to harvest carrotsThe best way to harvest carrots starts with timing—wait 70-80 days after planting when orange shoulders peek above soil.

 Key Takeaways

-• Trim the greens immediately after harvesting to prevent moisture loss and keep the carrots fresh.
+• Trim greens immediately – Cut carrot tops to one-inch stems right after harvesting to prevent moisture loss and maintain freshness during storage.

 Harvesting Carrots